developernaren/visitnepal/blog/posts/our-time/mardi.md

 - Day 1: Drive / Fly to Pokhara
   Drive to pokhara is very scenic and offers view of rivers and you get to know things along the way
-  You can also fly there, the flight lasts for 25 minutes, you can go there and reach the starting point of the trek in the same day.
   Cost Breakdown:
+    - Travel: Range from 1000 to 2000 NPR
+    - Accommodation: Range from EUR 20
+    - Elevation: 1400m
+    - Duration of walk: No walking, we can visit Pokhara city and enjoy some night life

+- Day 2: Drive to Kande and trek to Deurali
+  The trek starts from Kande, you can drive there from Pokhara.
+The trek is about 4-5 hours long and you will reach Deurali by the end of the day.
+  Cost Breakdown:
     - Travel:
     - Accommodation:
     - Elevation:
+    - Duration of walk:
+- Day 3: Trek to Forest Camp
+  The trek is about 5-6 hours long and you will reach Forest Camp by the end of the day.
+  Cost Breakdown:
+    - Travel:
+    - Accommodation:
+    - Elevation:
+    - Duration of walk:
+- Day 4: Trek to High Camp
+  The trek is about 4-5 hours long and you will reach High Camp by the end of the day.
+  Cost Breakdown:
+    - Travel:
+    - Accommodation:
+    - Elevation:
+    - Duration of walk:
+- Day 5: Trek to Mardi Base Camp and back to High Camp
+  The trek is about 6-7 hours long and you will reach Mardi Base Camp by the end of the day.
+  Cost Breakdown:
+    - Travel:
+    - Accommodation:
+    - Elevation:
+    - Duration of walk:
+- Day 6: Trek to Siding Village
+  The trek is about 6-7 hours long and you will reach Siding Village by the end of the day.
+  Cost Breakdown:
+    - Travel:
+    - Accommodation:
+    - Elevation:
-    - Duration of walk
+    - Duration of walk:

-- Day 2: Drive to Kande and trek to Deurali
+- Day 7: Trek to Lumre and drive to Pokhara
-  The trek starts from Kande, you can drive there from Pokhara.
-The trek is about 4-5 hours long and you will reach Deurali by the end of the day.
+  The trek is about 3-4 hours long and you will reach Lumre by the end of the day.
+You can drive back to Pokhara from Lumre.
   Cost Breakdown:
     - Travel:
     - Accommodation: